 Looking for the best laptops for game development?
-Whether you’re a professional game developer or a newbie starting out in the big wide world of video game development, choosing the right laptop is crucial if you want to channel your inner Miyamoto.
+Whether you’re a professional game developer or an aspiring creator starting out in the big world of video game development, choosing the right laptop is crucial if you want to channel your inner Miyamoto.

 There’s plenty to consider before you make your choice; for instance, what kind of games are you going to be working on?
-Triple-A games with innovative mechanics, cutting-edge 3D graphics and cinematics will need a much more powerful machine with a dedicated graphics card, whereas a less graphically intensive indie title might not, for example.
+Triple-A games with innovative mechanics, cutting-edge 3D graphics and cinematics will need a much more powerful machine with a dedicated graphics card, than a less graphically intensive indie title will, for example.

 The best laptops for game development available now